hjdarnel/overly-enthusiastic/src/pages/what-i-dont-know-2019/index.md

   - How are events handled?
 Clicks/keyboard events?
 Cross-scope events?
   - What are the big players in 3rd party libraries?
 Routers, event managers, data stores, etc?
   - How is Vue adoption?
 If we rewrite our codebase, should we move to something else (Angular, React, Svelte)?
+  - Is Vue platform agnostic, or are we tied into the monorepo somehow?

 ## Deployment tech:
 - Azure App Service